camibrennan/discogs-bar-chart/README.md

-a bar chart showing my discogs collection by record label
+here is a bar chart showing my discogs collection by record label